Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 .

 This scroll style plaque was also used as a "blank" for the prayer plaques.
-It is likely the studio recycled this piece for additional purposes.
+It is known the studio recycled this piece, design #296, for additional purposes.
 Hand painted using Old Coin Gold-24K liquid gold paint, the script reads, "Cybis fine china".
 The exact issue date and pricing are unknown.
-It is quite possible it was available only to retailers to promote in-store marketing.
-The scroll plaque made from fine china, measures 3 3/4" tall.
+It is quite possible it was available only to retailers for in-store marketing.
+The scroll plaque made from fine china, is 3 3/4" tall.

 By the 1960's, collectors were becoming sophisticated and wanted display plaques to compliment private collections.
-The studio recognized this and made them widely available.
+The studio recognized this and made them more widely available.
 It is uncertain when in the 1960's this model was introduced.
-No pricing details have been discovered.
+The design number and pricing details are yet to be discovered.
 Measuring 4" tall the white porcelain "Cybis" script is underlined with a banner incised with "PORCELAIN ART".

 The studio completely revised the display plaque by the mid 1970's.
-Now made entirely from porcelain, the new design featured the newly restyled Cybis phoenix.
+Maintaining the wedge design but now made entirely from porcelain, the new plaque featured the also newly redesigned Cybis phoenix.
 Measuring 3 1/2" tall, the new plaque was first listed on the Spring 1975 price list under CYBIS Accessories as design number 800.
 It was available in white only and priced at $25.

 Introduced in 1980 and marketed as part of the Cybis 40th Anniversary celebration, the display plaque was again redesigned with the studio's most recent logo.
 The phoenix was updated to a vertical position.
 This new design resulted in what appeared to be a taller plaque.
 This optical illusion was due to a narrower width.
 The height was still 3 1/2" tall.
 Regardless, the studio was promoting a 40th Anniversary.
 Technically, the first cold cast Papka sculptures produced by Boleslaw were in 1940.
 (He arrived in the U.S. in 1939 but didn't begin selling sculptures until 1940.)
 He made wares from fine china during the 1940's.
 With an incorporation date of 1953 for Cybis, the 40th Anniversary of the studio would not be until 1993, but this was a point of no concern to admiring collectors.
 The plaque was sold in Parian white only for $25.